ozra/mmap-io/README.md

 # News and Updates

+### 2015-10-10: version 0.9.4
+- Compilation on Mac should work now.
+Thanks to @aeickhoff

 ### 2015-10-01: version 0.9.3
 - Windows compatibility added.
 Thanks to @toxicwolf
 - Rewrote the bindings to Nan 2.0.9 API version (V8/io/Node hell...)